gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 * **Review**: Allows to check the quality of one or several images and the ability to delete when multipage is enabled (`ReviewViewController`).
 * **Analysis**: Provides a UI for the analysis process of the document by showing the user capture tips when an image is analyzed or the document information when it is a PDF.
 In both cases an image preview of the document analyzed will be shown (`AnalysisViewController`).
 * **Help**: Helpful tutorials indicating how to use the open with feature, which are the supported file types and how to capture better photos for a good analysis (`HelpMenuViewController`).
+* **No results**: Shows some suggestions to capture better photos when there are no results after an analysis (`ImageAnalysisNoResultsViewController`).
 * **Digital Invoice**: Main screen of the return assistant feature.
 Allows your users to view and edit payable items in an invoice (`DigitalInvoiceViewController`).

 ## Sending Feedback